 - Introducing a new long-run marginal cost methodology that will more accurately calculate the strength of a tariff price signal.
-This is likely to result in a stronger price signal and incentives for customers to participate in flexibility services. - Simplifying WELL's price structures so there is just a peak demand price signal, removing the off-peak price signal.
+This is likely to result in a stronger price signal and incentives for customers to participate in flexibility services.
+This year we increased the residential ToU price signal from 5c to 8c a kWh, a 60% increase in the strength of the price signal. - Simplifying WELL's price structures so there is just a peak demand price signal, removing the off-peak price signal.
 This will provide a clearer signal of the value of flexibility.
-The remaining costs of operating the distribution network will be recovered through a fixed price component. - Introducing new tariffs for managed services, such as those that exist for hot water ripple control.
+The remaining costs of operating the distribution network will be recovered through a fixed price component. - Introducing new tariffs for managed services, similar to those that exist for hot water ripple control. - Continuing to encourage the uptake of ToU prices.
+75% of residential customers are now applying ToU prices.
+This year we have simplified our ToU prices by combining our EVB and residential ToU tariffs to make it easier for retailers and consumers to use.